*Revised Brisket Recipe*

 Once the porcini’s have soaked for 15 minutes, drain them and set aside the liquid for later use.
 Finely chop the porcini and set aside.

 In the same pan, add a little more oil if needed and lightly fry the onion until soft.
-Add the garlic, mushrooms and porcini along with the bundle of thyme (yes, throw the whole lot in) and continue to fry until the mushrooms are softening.
+Add the garlic, mushrooms and porcini along with the bundle of thyme and continue to fry until the mushrooms are softening.
 Pour in the wine and allow to reduce for 3-4 minutes before adding the passata, 1 cup of the porcini liquid, balsamic vinegar and the tomato paste.
 Season with salt, pepper and sugar and stir to combine.
 Allow the mixture to simmer for 5 minutes.
-Give the sauce another stir and then pour it over the top of the brisket in the slow cooker.
+Give the sauce another stir and then pour it over the top of the Beef Brisket in the slow cooker.
 Place a sheet of baking paper on top of the sauce, this helps to keep the moisture in.
 Pop the lid on and leave for 8 hours.
-I you are home, give it an occasional stir but if not just make sure the brisket is fully immersed in the sauce.
+If you are home, give it an occasional stir but if not, just make sure the brisket is fully immersed in the sauce.

 To make the bechamel, melt the butter in a large saucepan.
 While the butter is melting, season with salt and pepper and add the grated nutmeg.
 Once the butter is melted and bubbling, sprinkle over the flour.
 Mix well with a whisk and allow the mixture to cook for a minute or two, before adding the milk a little at a time and continuing to whisk.
 The mixture will thicken very quickly so keep whisking to avoid lumps.
 When all the milk is added to the mixture, allow it to come up to a simmer before adding the parmesan.
 Stir right into the corner of the pan until the cheese has melted and set aside.

-To pull the beef apart, remove the beef (leaving the sauce behind) from the slow cooker and place it in a shallow baking dish.
+To pull the Beef Brisket apart, remove it (leaving the sauce behind) from the slow cooker and place it in a shallow baking dish.
 Remove the thyme sprigs too and discard.
 All of the leaves will be left behind in the sauce.
-Use a couple of forks to pull the pork apart into nice mouth manageable chunks so that it is lovely and stringy.
+Use a couple of forks to pull the brisket apart into nice mouth manageable chunks so that it is lovely and stringy.
 It should literally fall apart.
 Once shredded, return the beef to the sauce in the slow cooker and stir well to combine.

 Pre heat the oven to 180°.
 To assemble the lasagne, coat the bottom of a large lasagne dish with a little olive oil.
 Lay the lasagne sheets on the bottom in a single layer (I cut my sheets to fit so there are no gaps) and top with a third of the beef mixture, spread out evenly.
 Top with more lasagne sheets and spread over a third of the bechamel.
 Top with lasagne and repeat the process two more times so the top layer is bechamel.
-Sprinkle over the cheeses, a light smattering of paprika and a sprinkle of oregano and bake in the oven for 35-40 minutes or until golden brown and bubbling.
-Remove the lasagne from the oven and allow it to rest for approximately 5-10 minutes (cover with a piece of foil if you wish).
+Sprinkle over the cheeses and thyme leaves and bake in the oven for 40-45 minutes or until golden brown and bubbling.
+Remove the lasagne from the oven and allow it to rest for approximately 10 minutes (cover with a piece of foil if you wish).
 Allowing it to rest makes it a lot easier to serve.
 Divide the lasagne into 8 generous portions and serve with a crisp green salad.